How Many Times Can You Take The Bar Exam?

 Special notes about a few jurisdictions:

-Arizona: We are aware of students who were able to request special permission to retake the bar exam.
+Arizona: “Applicants who have been unsuccessful on 6 or more attempts must receive permission from the Committee on Examinations to test on each subsequent exam.”
+We are aware of students who were able to request special permission to retake the bar exam.
 These students told us that permission to retake the exam is generally permitted.
 In fact, multiple students have been granted permission with relative ease.

-District of Columbia: After taking the bar exam four times, an applicant must show “extraordinary circumstances” to take it another time.
+District of Columbia: “Applicants who have failed 4 times may not take the exam.
+Failing UBE scores from any jurisdiction are counted in the 4 attempts.”
+After taking the bar exam four times, an applicant must show “extraordinary circumstances” to take it another time.

 Louisiana: Section 8(B) of the Louisiana Supreme Court Rule XVII, related to admission to the bar, notes that “After failing to pass five examinations, an applicant shall never be permitted to reapply.”